 Budget For Madeira: Is Madeira Expensive to Visit?

-This small, mountainous Portuguese island isn’t known for being cheap to visit.
-However, with the right preparation, you don’t need to overspend.
+Madeira isn’t known for being cheap to visit.
+However, with the right preparation, you can visit Madeira on any budget.

-Therefore, in this post, I’ll talk about the typical costs for accommodation, transport, tours, food and other key activities.
+In this post, I’ll talk about the typical costs for accommodation, transport, tours, food and other key activities so that you can work out a realistic budget for Madeira according to your travel style.

 Disclosure: This post may include affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.